jric/app_error/README.md

-# app_error
+# apperror_js

 The purpose of this module is to make logging and reporting of errors easier, more informative, and more consistent.

 This is the javascript version of https://github.com/CheggEng/apperror.

-AppLogger logs messages to include
+Log messages include

 * The name of the system generating the message (helpful in pipelines)
 * The file name and line number where the log is written (helpful for quickly finding the relevant code)
 * The log level of the message (useful for quick identification and filtering)
 * The actual message

+Loggers can log any type of object with no hassle and optimum performance.

+Loggers can be set up to write to other streams, including in-memory status objects.

 In addition, there is a bunch of other helpful functionality, see demo code below.